Gift Guide: The Best Gifts from Female and Black-Owned Brands

-‘Tis the season for gifting and giving back — Maker style.
-Celebrate the most wine-derful time of the year with our 2021 Holiday Gift Guide featuring the best gifts from female and black-owned businesses.
+Looking for gifts that give back?
+Celebrate the most wine-derful time of the year with the best gifts from female and black-owned businesses.

 By Logan Davis